 Remote Blood Pressure Monitoring in Pregnancy for Obstetric Hypertension

-This study represents the largest-scale remote obstetric hypertension program using remote blood pressure monitoring in pregnancy.
-The research demonstrates the effectiveness of providing daily remote blood pressure monitoring from HDP diagnosis in the antepartum or postpartum period until six weeks postpartum.
-The program’s success is attributed to KPGA’s integrated medical system, electronic medical records (EMR), and supportive elements within the Cocoon Pregnancy Care Model.
+This study highlights the effectiveness of providing daily remote blood pressure monitoring from the diagnosis of hypertensive disorders in the antepartum or postpartum period until six weeks postpartum.
+The program’s success is attributed to Kaiser Permanente of Georgia’s integrated medical system, electronic medical records (EMR), and supportive elements within the Cocoon Pregnancy Care Model.

-The study’s findings underscore the potential of remote blood pressure monitoring to improve postpartum blood pressure control and strengthen linkages to clinician care after delivery.
-As the U.S. grapples with escalating maternal mortality rates, this research offers a replicable model for other clinical settings to adapt and implement, potentially revolutionizing care in women’s health and for pregnant women diagnosed with hypertensive disorders.
-Additionally, it shows promise to help address maternal mortality related to obstetric hypertensive disorders.
-To subscribe to Tenovi’s Weekly Research Newsletter, scroll down and find the subscription link below.
-If you are part of a chronic care management, telehealth, or RPM software and services company, explore Tenovi RPM solutions.
-Book your free demo and consultation with us today.
+The findings underscore the potential of remote blood pressure monitoring to improve postpartum blood pressure control and strengthen linkages to clinician care after delivery.
+As the U.S. grapples with escalating maternal mortality rates, this research offers a replicable model for other clinical settings to adapt and implement.
+Additionally, it provides promising solutions to address maternal mortality related to obstetric hypertensive disorders.